 Makha Bucha Day is a convenient time for exchange of endowments; it has turned into a noticeable celebration among Western Buddhists despite the fact that it is less known in the East.
 Festivities include reciting, the lighting of oil lamps, meditation, chanting Mantras and the reaffirmation of people’s pledge to Buddhist practice.

-Want to know when is Magha Puja or Makha Bucha Day in 2019?
-If you are searching for when is Magha Puja Day 2019 in Thailand or Sangha Day 2019 in your country, we’ve got you covered.
+Want to know when is Magha Puja or Makha Bucha Day?
+If you are searching for when is Magha Puja Day in Thailand or Sangha Day in your country, we’ve got you covered.
 Have a look at the updated Calendar, Date & Time for Magha Puja Day.

 Makha Bucha Day History: What is the background of this Magha Puja Buddhist Festival?